 Partners: Minneapolis Park & Recreation Board

-Status: This project is in the design phase.
+Status: This project is complete.

 As Currie Park undergoes renovations and improvements, The City of Minneapolis invited public artists to work with residents of the Cedar Riverside area to create a new two-dimensional public artwork.